apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 - Trigger MFA except if credentials used for primary authentication are of type `org.example.MyCredential`.

-Note that in addition to the above options, some multifactor authentication providers may also skip and bypass the authentication request in the event that the authentiated principal doesn't quite "qualify" for multifactor authentication.
+Note that in addition to the above options, some multifactor authentication providers may also skip and bypass the authentication request in the event that the authenticated principal does not quite "qualify" for multifactor authentication.
 See the documentation for each specific provider to learn more.

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).